Local economists say pay is on the rise regardless of a mandated minimum wage

 “It’s the workers are kind of setting the pace on this.
 So it’s not going to be the government, I don’t believe it’s going to be the market,” said Kies.

-Executive Director of Jacksonville Onslow Economic Development says minimum wage is virtually irrelevant in such a competitive job market.
+Mark Sutherland, the executive director of Jacksonville Onslow Economic Development, said minimum wage is virtually irrelevant in such a competitive job market.

 “I mean, when when, when when we see a Taco Bell starting at $18.
 And we have high school students starting a food line at $15.
 I think conversations about minimum wage are passed at this point,” said Sutherland.

-He said wages have been on the rise in Onslow since 2020, saying, “That means, you know, more quality of life, more housing options, more saving for college, or whatever.
+Sutherland said wages have been on the rise in Onslow County since 2020, saying, “That means, you know, more quality of life, more housing options, more saving for college, or whatever.
 But there’s never really a good news story that goes along with low wages.”

 Kies said the economy in Carteret County has continued to hit new records since 2020, even with the pandemic, so the business is there, but companies must continue to find ways to keep themselves staffed.